MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/minecraft-server-gametest.md

   Implementation of the test function.

 **Returns** [*RegistrationBuilder*](RegistrationBuilder.md) - Returns a [*@minecraft/server-gametest.RegistrationBuilder*](../../minecraft/server-gametest/RegistrationBuilder.md) object where additional options for this test can be specified via builder methods.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

 #### Examples
 ##### ***simpleMobTest.ts***